danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

     some post processing.
 Reduces RAM usage so it is useful for memory bound systems.

-greensfunctionsolver, *by default Parallel*
+greensfunctionsolver, *by default parallel*
-    It can be parallel or sequential and determines the parallelization over the energy levels for the matrix inversions.
+    It can be 'parallel' or 'sequential' and determines the parallelization over the energy levels for the matrix inversions.
 Useful of the system is memory bound.
-If it is set to sequential, then **maxgperloop** is used to try some less aggressive parallelization.
+If it is set to 'sequential', then **maxgperloop** is used to try some less aggressive parallelization.

 applyspinmodel, *by default True*